1. What is the Academic Bowl?

 6. How many teams are allowed to participate in the Academic Bowl competition?

 A maximum of 90 teams may participate in the Academic Bowl competition with 18 teams in each of the five regions.
-Registrations are accepted on a first-come, first-serve basis.
-A waiting list will be established for teams that do not make the cut.
+A waiting list will be established for teams that do not make the cut in the screening test.
 In the event a team is forced to withdraw from the competition, the first team on the waiting list will be offered the opportunity to participate in the competition.

 If a region is full, then teams on the waiting list for that region may be invited to another region if there are spots available in that region.